iotcwpm/MSE-Training/PROGRAMME.md

 # ORGANIZATION

-- To be run over three 30' sessions
+- To be run over two 30' sessions
 - 2-3 demonstrators
 - A set of prepared alternative simulations is to be run in advance, so results are available on the fly.
 But code should be kept simple enough that alternative formulations can be run in a short while.